Adib227/Adib227/README.md

 - <b>🌐 Developing full-stack projects using modern web technologies
-- 🚀 Exploring advanced features of Next.js for dynamic web apps
+- <b>🚀 Exploring advanced features of Next.js for dynamic web apps
-- 🤝 Open to collaborations on innovative GitHub projects
+- <b>🤝 Open to collaborations on innovative GitHub projects
-- 💬 Discuss with me about web development
+- <b>💬 Discuss with me about web development